gbv/beaconspec/beacon.md

 ## message

-The message meta field is used as template for link labels.
-The default value is `{label}`.
+The message meta field is used as template for link qualifiers.
+The default value is `{about}`.
+(TODO: drop this because mixed with `description` anyway?)

-## description

-The description meta field is used as template for link descriptions.
-The default value is `{description}`.

 ## institution